wrist mechanics online course featured image

 Analyzing Your Own Ball Flight

-Let’s ensure you know how to analyze your own ball flight and use the golf ball flight laws correctly.
-For starts, make sure that you understand that these ball flights work for both left and right-handed players.
+Let’s ensure you know how to analyze your ball flight and correctly use the golf ball flight laws.
+For starts, ensure you understand that these ball flights work for left- and right-handed players.

 However, a slice for a right-handed player goes straight and then turns to the right; for a left-handed player, the ball goes straight and then turns to the left.